 While setting up a Google Plus profile and this tag will produce the desired result (a picture next to your search engine results), I highly recommend using Google Plus actively.
 We’re not sure yet exactly how users’ level of Google Plus activity will affect their results in the search engine, but it’s very likely that more engaged users will be better rewarded.

 If you’re a business owner and you’re not blogging, then the time to start is now.
-You don’t have to take it from me – just ask Google.More in: Blogging, Google
+You don’t have to take it from me – just ask Google.More in: Content Marketing, Google